PHYSICAL THERAPY RESIDENCY PROGRAM ORTHOPEDIC PHYSICAL THERAPY

 How does mentoring work?

-The mentoring experience is what makes the residency unique.
+The mentoring experience is what makes our residency program unique.
 Residents spend approximately four hours a week working one-on- one with a mentor.
 Residents switch mentors every 5 to 7 weeks to learn different skills and see different practice styles.
 A mentorship session is typically structured as follows: a discussion beforehand to prepare for patient treatment, direct patient care, a debrief session afterwards to promote clinical reasoning and further challenge the resident’s thought process.
 Critical feedback is provided throughout this process to maximally develop the resident’s problem solving skills.
 Residents agree that the one-on-one mentorship sessions help their clinical skill growth more than any other portion of the residency.
 Structured mentorship is the primary aspect that differentiates a residency from a full-time job.

 Will you become a clinical instructor?